stolostron/deploy/README.md

 ## Let's get started...

-You can find our __work-in-progress__ documentation [here](https://github.com/open-cluster-management/rhacm-docs/blob/doc_prod/README.md).
+You can find our documentation [here](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/1.0/).
 Please read through the docs to find out how you can use the _open-cluster-management_ project.
 Oh, and please submit an issue for any problems you may find, or clarifications you might suggest.

 You can find information on how to contribute to this project and our docs project in our [CONTRIBUTING.md](CONTRIBUTING.md) doc.